wangy9711/Synmask/README.md

 ## 📈 Output

-- Ranked and filtered Synmask candidates
+- Ranked and filtered Syn-motif / Synmask candidates
 - Summary tables for each screening stage
 - Ready-to-use sequences for downstream experimental validation